Killin History, Family Crest & Coats of Arms

 Early History of the Killin family

-Another 243 words (17 lines of text) covering the years 1180, 1981, 1180 and 1172 are included under the topic Early Killin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Killin research.
+Another 122 words (9 lines of text) covering the years 1180, 1981, 1180 and 1172 are included under the topic Early Killin History in all our PDF Extended History products and printed products wherever possible.

 Killin Spelling Variations

 The general population of Ireland, like those of Europe and Britain during the Middle Ages, scribes recorded people's names as they saw fit.
 As a result, surnames often had many spelling variations.
 For Killin some of these variations included: Killeen, Killen, Killion, Killian, Killin, Gilin, Killan, Killoon, O'Killen, McKillen and many more.

 Early Notables of the Killin family (pre 1700)